 \begin{proof} By Proposition \ref{pushforward}, we only need to show the transition functions are continuous and take values in unitary operators of finite propagation.
-Let $Y=U_1\cup\cdots\cup U_n$ be a finite open cover as in Proposition \ref{pushforward}.
+Since $Y$ is compact, there is a finite open cover $Y=U_1\cup\cdots\cup U_n$ satisfying the conditions in Proposition \ref{pushforward}.
 Then for each $i$

 such that $\pi\colon U_i^x\to U_i$ is isometric for each $x\in F$.
 Let $g_{ij}^{xy}$ be the transition function of $E$ on $U_i^x\cap U_j^y$.
 Then the transition function of $\pi_*E$ on $U_i\cap U_j$ is given by